Infilonic/OOP-for-Scrap-Mechanic/README.md

 Because the Scrap Mechanic developers, only provide a limited Lua environment, it is currently (14.05.2019) not possible to implement more advanced functionalities, like access modifiers, finalizers etc.

 ## Features
-- Syntax, which allows familiar syntax for the creation of classes
+- Familiar syntax which allows the creation of classes
 	- `class "Object" { ... }`
 	- `class "Generic" extends "Object" { ... }`
 	- `new "Object"()`